-Funds held for clients represent assets that, based upon the Company's intent, are restricted for use solely for the purposes of satisfying the obligations to remit funds relating to the Company's payroll and payroll tax filing services, which are classified as client funds obligations on our Condensed Consolidated Balance Sheets.
+Funds held for clients represent assets that, based upon the Company's intent, are restricted for use solely for the purposes of satisfying the obligations to remit funds relating to the Company's payroll and payroll tax filing services, which are classified as client fund obligations on our Condensed Consolidated Balance Sheets.
 Funds held for clients are held in demand deposit accounts at major financial institutions and are classified as a current asset on our Condensed Consolidated Balance Sheets since these funds are held solely for the purposes of satisfying the client fund obligations.

 Client fund obligations represent the Company's contractual obligations to remit funds to satisfy clients' payroll and tax payment obligations and are recorded on the Condensed Consolidated Balance Sheets at the time that the Company impounds funds from clients.
 The client fund obligations represent liabilities that will be repaid within one year of the balance sheet date.
-The Company has reported client fund obligations as a current liability on the Condensed Consolidated Balance Sheets totaling \$28,608 and \$0 as of March 31, 2016 and December 31, 2015, respectively.
-The Company has classified funds held for clients as a current asset since these funds are held solely for the purposes of satisfying the client funds obligations.
-The Company has reported the cash flows related to the purchases of corporate and client funds marketable securities and related to the proceeds from the sales and maturities of corporate and client funds marketable securities on a gross basis in the investing section of the Condensed Statements of Consolidated Cash Flows.
-The Company has reported the cash inflows and outflows related to client fund investments with original maturities of ninety days or less on a net basis within the net increase in restricted cash and cash equivalents and other restricted assets held to satisfy client fund obligations in the investing section of the Statements of Consolidated Cash Flows.
-The Company has reported the cash flows related to the cash received from and paid on behalf of clients on a net basis within net increase in client funds obligations in the financing activities section of the Condensed Statements of Consolidated Cash Flows.
+The Company has reported client fund obligations as a current liability on the Condensed Consolidated Balance Sheets totaling \$24,525 and \$0 as of June 30, 2016 and December 31, 2015, respectively.
+The Company has classified funds held for clients as a current asset since these funds are held solely for the purposes of satisfying client funds obligations.
+The Company has reported cash flows related to purchases, sales and maturities of corporate and client funds marketable securities on a gross basis in the investing section of the Condensed Statements of Consolidated Cash Flows.
+The Company has reported cash flows related to client fund investments with original maturities of ninety days or less on a net basis within the net increase in restricted cash and cash equivalents and other restricted assets held to satisfy client fund obligations in the investing section of the Statements of Consolidated Cash Flows.
+The Company has reported cash flows related to cash received from and paid on behalf of clients on a net basis within the net increase in client fund obligations in the financing activities section of the Condensed Statements of Consolidated Cash Flows.